ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 Example applications of duplicate detection:
 1. *Is a large document unique with a large corpus?*: Searching via the context is obviously impractical.
 Instead we can generate a hash of the document and use that to compare with the hash codes of all other documents.
 2. *Is part of this document plagiarized?*: As a single character will change a hash code of the whole document, we can instead generate hash codes from overlapping windows (substrings) within the document.
 We should make the length of the substring long enough to avoid chance collisions.
 The biggest downside: the hashtable is large.
 Later in the book we'll talk about how to create a well-chosen subset of hashcodes (min-wise hashing).
-3. *How can I convince you that a file isn't change?*: We can simply use cryptographic hashing to ensure that a given file is the same at some other point in time.
+3. *How can I convince you that a file hasn't change?*: We can simply use cryptographic hashing to ensure that a given file is the same at some other point in time.

 Although the worst-case of anything involving hashing is dismal, with a well-chosen hash function we can confidently expect good behavioour.